 Steven Hosford (CNES) noted that the PSTG is principally agencies (not necessarily space agencies), and whether the VC structure would be helpful in organising that group, where the PSTG group has a much larger scope.
 Stephen noted that if that community comes back saying there is a specific need for a polar sea ice constellation, then they can come back with a proposal.

-Stephen concluded by noting that CEOS would be willing to entertain a community-lead proposal for a new VC, but given the existence of the PSTG, does not appear to be the highest priority at present.
+Stephen concluded by noting that CEOS would be willing to entertain a community-led proposal for a new VC, but given the existence of the PSTG, does not appear to be the highest priority at present.
 He suggested that the PSTG could be asked to focus on passive microwave observations of polar ice.